mongodb/docs/source/includes/in-dev.rst

 .. warning:: MongoDB {+version-dev+} Release Candidates

-   While the {+version-dev+} release candidates are available, these versions of MongoDB are for **testing purposes only and not for production use**.
+   MongoDB {+version-dev+} release candidates are not yet available.
+   This version of the manual is for an upcoming release and is currently a work in progress.